-Landon Homes strives for “customers for life” also, which makes Supreme Lending the perfect compliment too.
+A strong and genuine belief in the “customer for life” principle of doing business, is what fuels this company.
+Landon Homes, a new home builder in Frisco TX, strives for “customers for life” also, which makes Supreme Lending the perfect compliment too.

 Two challenging questions that surround every loan are – How does a lender determine my interest rate?
 What can I do to ensure I get the best possible rate?
 To answer these questions, we must consider three criteria on which a lender bases their decision

 Credit Rating – The credit score is the most important point in mortgage lending.
 The credit score is not the only aspect considered in lending, however in most cases it is the most crucial.
 Lenders will also look for multiple late payment occurrences over the last two years.